ddamato/gridless/content/index.md

 - `2rem` (`32px`) - lg
 - `3rem` (`64px`) - xl

 Spacing isn't just about the gap between containers, it is also the area between lines of text.
 If your page is text heavy, you'll also want to consider the line-height of paragraph and headline text to align with other elements on the page.

+### Dimensional thresholds

+Another good practice is to set minimum and maximums on containing elements.
+Consider a modal element found on an ultrawide screen.
+Certainly, you wouldn't want the container to stretch the full length of a wide screen, so adding a maximum width will contain it before it gets too large.
+Then as the screen size shrinks, you can set a minimum spacing around the container to show the backdrop of the content behind it.
+This is done completely without breakpoints.
+If you want spacing to relate to the device dimensions, you could use `vw`, `vh`, `vmin`, or `vmax` units but be sure to test on edge-cases. `1vw` on an ultrawide screen will become very large.

+### Automatic margins

+While the `margin: 0 auto;` rule is common for centering elements horizontally, it can also be used to push elements within their containers.
+Consider setting login buttons on the right side of a header.
+You could set `margin-left: auto;` on the button to push it against the right edge.
+This is better than the `float: right;` technique as it doesn't disrupt the element's document flow.
+Pairing this technique with flexbox will allow you to do similar pushing in the vertical direction.

+In browsers that support the logical properties, it is recommended to set `margin-inline-start: auto;` instead of `margin-left: auto;` to prepare for bidirectional layouts.
+This will allow for pages to be flipped in languages that expect content to be read from right-to-left, thereby pushing the button to the left in those languages.

 1. content-aware layout techniques
     1. consistent spacing